tqhuy2018/Casper-ObjectiveC-sdk/README.md

 When get information for a deploy, for example, the args of the payment/session or items in the execution_results can hold CLValue values, and they will be turned to CLValue object in ObjectiveC to support the work of storing information and doing the serialization.

+ ## Casper Domain Specific Objects

+ All of the main Casper Domain Specific Objects is built in ObjectiveC with classes like Deploy, DeployHeader, ExecutionDeployItem, NamedArg, Approval,  JsonBlock, JsonBlockHeader, JsonEraEnd, JsonEraReport, JsonBlockBody, JsonProof, ValidatorWeight, Reward, ... and so on.
+All the class belonging to the RPC call is built to store coressponding information.

+ ## Serialization

+ The serialization is build for the following classes & objects:

+  - CLType serialization
+  - CLParse serialization
+  - Deploy serialization (which include: Deploy header serialization, ExecutableDeployItem serialization for deploy payment and deploy session, Deploy Approvals serialization)

+In detail:
+ - CLType serialization based on the rules: